“Dancing is like talking in silence. It's saying a lot of things, without saying nothing.” - Yuri Buenaventura.

 To help you take your first steps, here’s how what your first dance lesson should be like.

-Anyone’s first dance lessons can be stressful if you’ve never danced before.
+Anyone’s first dance classes can be stressful if you’ve never danced before.
 From ballet to ballroom, different dance styles have different ways of going about things and different things your dance instructor will need to teach you.

 That said, the first hour of lessons is usually similar regardless of the style (salsa, Argentine tango, breakdancing, Zumba, pole dancing, cha cha, mambo, capoeira, boogie-woogie, Irish dancing, etc.).